-Over one million people in the U.S. suffer from this condition.
+Over one million people in the U.S. suffer from chronic fatigue.
 Some are able to get by while others are completely debilitated.

-CFS is often misunderstood and can have a number of potential root causes.
-Often it’s a combination of several factors.
+Chronic fatigue syndrome is often misunderstood and can have a number of potential root causes.
+Often, it’s a combination of several factors.
 This can make recovery daunting for someone who is having trouble simply getting out of bed in the morning.

 If you or someone you know suffers from chronic fatigue, here is a quick guide to getting help.

 Chronic Fatigue: First Steps to Recovery

 - When struggling with chronic fatigue syndrome, now is the time to focus most of your energy on healing so strike as much off of your to-do list as possible.

 - Prioritize cooking simple, healthy meals and restorative activities such as gentle yoga or basic stretching and deep breathing exercises.

 - Take periodic breaks throughout the day to rest and even take cat naps if you can.
 This is a healthy habit for anyone, but critical for someone with chronic fatigue syndrome.